 Olivia Greenspan co-founded TILL with Jane Philbrick after beginning as an intern in 2013 on TILL’s predevelopment program, re-wire.

-She graduates from Fordham University in May 2019 with a degree in Economics and Psychology.
+Olivia earned her B.A. from Fordham University in May 2019 in economics and psychology, summa cum laude.

 Prior to TILL, Olivia worked with the New York City Bar Association on their Opportunity to Raise Public Awareness about Climate Change and the Need for Action campaign, ag-tech startup Agrivolution, the Verizon Foundation, and BMW i3 through Fordham’s Social Innovation Collaboratory.